gusals3587/jumpcutterV2/README.md

 I decided to solve it, and heavily modified the code so it can fix all those problems.

 # Differences
-Due to the modifications, you can no longer specify sounded_speed, frame_margin, frame_rate, frame_quality, that is all handled internally. (it also doesn't download youtube videos automatically).
+Due to the modifications, you can no longer specify sounded_speed, frame_rate, frame_quality, that is all handled internally. (it also doesn't download youtube videos automatically).
 I tried to make the code a lot simpler but I'm open to PR request that can still enhance the repo.

 PS, if you want sounded speech speedup, I would recommend just speeding up the video on the player.